Dr Rosemary Jane Wette

 Dip SLT (Massey), Dip Tchg, MA(Hons), PhD

 Rosemary has taught EFL, migrant resettlement ESL, EAP and ESP (Medical) courses in New Zealand, England and Germany to learners at all levels of proficiency from Beginner to Advanced.
 She currently teaches a postgraduate course on developing academic literacy, and undergraduate and postgraduate courses on the TESOL curriculum.
 She supervises MA and doctoral students in the areas of L2 curriculum, EAP, academic writing, and English for research publication purposes.
 Rosemary has published in the Journal of Second Language Writing, Journal of English for Academic Purposes, English for Epecific Purposes, System and ELT Journal.
 She was the Reviews Editor for NZSAL and TESOLANZ publications for nine years.
+She is currently the Book Reviews Editor of the Journal of English for Academic Purposes, and an Associate Editor of the Journal of Second Language Writing.

 Research | Current